dialex/start-testing/docs/concepts/purpose.md

 #### ❌ Continuous

+- **Zero quality control**.
+Quality is built-in and it is not a separate/dedicated stage in the process.
+- **Quick feedback**.
+Identify issues early when they are the cheapest to fix.

 #### ❌ Valuable

 #### ❌ Mitigation

 #### ❌ Sharing

-- Collect aids which aims at delivering quality information to anyone equipped to better build the product.

 #### ❌ Communication

 > Testing is making implicit things explicit to someone who matters.
 What everyone looks at but no one sees.
 > Testing is closing in on the ‘I’ the consumer, ‘I’ the tester, ‘I’ the developer, ‘I’ the owner and illuminating the path of ‘We’ the team.
 > Formalise knowledge
+- helping our clients to make empirically informed decisions about the product, project, or business.
+- Collect aids which aims at delivering quality information to anyone equipped to better build the product.
+- exploring, discovering, investigating, learning, and reporting about the product to reveal new information
+- gathering information about the product, its users, and conditions of its use, to help defend value

 #### ❌ Multiple perspective (hats)

 - Strive to deliver a reliable product that can be used with confidence.
 > Testing is diminishing confusion and expanding the confidence of a user.
 > Helicopter view: it is sufficiently open that people could buy into it, and read into it, particularly non-testers.
 > Testing can be acting as an advocate for our customers.
+- helping our clients to understand the product they’ve got so they can decide if it’s the product they want
+- thinking critically and skeptically when thinking about products and ideas around them, with the goal of not being fooled

 #### ❌ Exploration